Edward J. Bloustein School of Planning and Public Policy: Degree programs

 Bloustein Students may also take a limited number of courses at Princeton University and New Jersey Institute of Technology as the school has reciprocal arrangements with both schools.

-Student organizations

-Walk Bloustein Bike Bloustein (WBBB) is a graduate student interest group whose goal is to provide an opportunity for students to learn more about bicycle and pedestrian planning and advocate for improved biking and walking facilities on the Rutgers University campus.

 Research Centers

 The school is host to several research centers and collaborative programs, established by the University's Board of Governors.
 These specialized centers carry out large-scale projects and are supported by external funding.
 Many of these centers offer continuing education and training programs for government officials, nonprofit leaders, and career professionals.

 There are currently five centers.
 They are the Voorhees Transportation Center, The Heldrich Center for Workforce Development, The Center for Urban Policy Research, the Bloustein Center for Survey Research and the Voorhees Center for Civic Engagement.
 The school is also home to the New Jersey State Policy Lab and the Rutgers Urban and Civic Informatics Lab.